Medical treatment visa

-In order to qualify for the Medical Treatment Permit, the applicant needs to comply with the following requirements.
+In order to qualify for the Medical Treatment Visa, the applicant needs to comply with the following requirements.

 • A letter from the applicant’s doctor or hospital must be provided, stating the nature of the patient’s condition and the treatment required.